cinnamorev/cinnamorev/README.md

-- 📫 How to reach me: check out https://cinnamoroll.me
+- 📫 How to reach me: https://cinnamoroll.me